* Euro zone yields a touch lower

-LONDON, July 3 (Reuters) - Germany's 10-year government bond yield pulled back from 3-1/2 month highs on Monday, as markets showed signs of stabilising from last week's sharp selloff sparked by a growing expectation that ECB monetary stimulus could be unwound in the months ahead.
+LONDON, July 3 (Reuters) - Germany's 10-year government bond yield pulled back from 3-1/2 month highs on Monday, as markets showed signs of stabilising from heavy selling last week prompted by jitters that ECB monetary stimulus could be unwound in the months ahead.

 Remarks last week from European Central Bank President Mario Draghi that the central bank could make tweaks to its policy to accompany the recent economic recovery triggered the biggest weekly jump in Bund yields since December 2015.

-The ECB is working on moving away from its ultra-easy monetary policy, Jens Weidmann, head of Germany's Bundesbank and a member of the ECB's rate-setting body, said on Saturday.
+The ECB is working on moving away from its ultra-easy monetary policy, Jens Weidmann, head of Germany's Bundesbank and an ECB policymaker, said on Saturday.

 Data on Monday provided fresh signs that the euro zone economy is gaining momentum.
-Dutch manufacturing activity grew at its strongest rate in more than six years in June, a survey showed.
+Factories in the bloc rounded off the first half of 2017 by ramping up activity at the fastest rate for more than six years, a survey showed.

-Still, in a sign that the heavy selling seen across world bond markets last week was abating for now, bond yields in the euro zone nudged 1-2 basis points lower.
+But in a sign that the heavy selling seen across world bond markets last week was abating for now, bond yields in the euro zone fell 2-4 basis points.
 When a bond's price rises, its yield falls.

-In Germany, the bloc's benchmark issuer, Bund yields edged back from 3-1/2 month highs at 0.498 percent and were down about 1 bps on the day.
+In Germany, the bloc's benchmark issuer, Bund yields edged back from 3-1/2 month highs touched at 0.498 percent and were down 2 bps on the day.

 "The market reaction last week was very sharp and now is probably the time to digest recent comments," said Patrick Jacq, European rates strategist at BNP Paribas.
 "July could be a more supportive month for bonds as there is less supply, but clearly the trend is now upwards for yields."